Skip to Content

 Upgrade Your Digital Checkout To Accept Referral Codes As Coupons

-For example, if John refers to Kim, and Kim uses her referral code, then both parties should receive an email notification letting them know the referral has been successful.
-This ensures transparency, builds trust among participants, and encourages continued engagement in your referral program.
+Create email notifications that automatically update both the referrer and the invited person about any progress or updates related to their referrals.
+For example, if John refers to Kim, and Kim uses her referral code, then both parties should receive an email notification.
+This builds trust among participants and encourages continued engagement.

 TIP: If you use referral marketing tools or software, these emails should be included and automated for you.